-If you’re an employee working from home, you may be eligible to claim work from home deductions.
+If you’re an employee who works from home, you may be able to claim a deduction for your working from home expenses.

-2020 has been a year of many changes due to the worldwide coronavirus pandemic.
+2020 brought about many changes due to the worldwide coronavirus pandemic.
 One of the most predominant changes was seen in the work industry – many employees had to alter their work arrangements so that they could safely work from home.

-Recent research showed that in November 2020, around two in five employees (about 42% of Australia’s workforce) remained working from home.
+Recent research showed that in November 2020, around two in five employees (about 42% of Australia’s workforce) worked from home.
 This is only a slight decrease from the 46% who were working from home in April when COVID-19 was at its peak.

-For many, working from home has become the new normal.
+For many, having a home office has become the new normal.

 But what does this mean for your tax return?
-Many people aren’t aware that one of the upsides of working from home is that you may qualify to claim tax deductions for some of the expenses you incur at your new home office.
+Many people aren’t aware that one of the upsides of having to work from home is that you may qualify to claim a deduction for some of the expenses you incur at your new home office.

-So what are you entitled to claim?
-And how do you calculate your working from home deductions?
+So what tax deductions are you entitled to claim?
+And how do you calculate your work-related expenses?

 We’ve put together a list of working from home deductions you can claim.

-- 1 Who Can Claim Working From Home Deductions?
+- 1 Who Can Claim Home Office Expenses?

 - 2 What Working From Home Deductions Can You Claim?